 Origin of the American Wirehair

 As its name suggests, the American Wirehair first originated in the United States.
-As it turns out, like many “new” cat breeds, the American Wirehair was first “created” when a spontaneous mutation deriving from what many believe was a domestic shorthair, first appeared in 1966 in upstate New York.
+As it turns out, like many “new” cat breeds, the American Wirehair was first “created” when a spontaneous mutation, deriving from what many believe was a domestic shorthair, first appeared in 1966 in upstate New York.

 From there…

-A local breeder by the name of Joan O’Shea, took the “first” little American Wirehair kitten by the name of “Adam” and choose to mate him with one of his siblings Tip-Toe in an effort to “capture” the recessive gene responsible for creating the unique “wire hair” that these cats are best known for.
+A local breeder by the name of Joan O’Shea took the “first” little American Wirehair kitten by the name of “Adam” and chose to mate him with one of his siblings, Tip-Toe, to “capture” the recessive gene responsible for creating the unique “wire hair” that these cats are best known for.
+The attempt successfully allowed further “pairings” to perpetuate the breed, eventually allowing the Cat Fanciers Association to fully recognize the American Wirehair cat breed as its distinct breed in 1967, and by 1978, they could “officially” compete for championships.

 And while…

-While most mutations can be found throughout the world, the wirehair mutation is only found in the U.S., and has not yet been replicated elsewhere.
-Which in our opinion, kind of adds to mystique of the wirehair, and is often a driving factor for many people’s desire to have one as a pet.
+The American Wirehair is the product of a gene “mutation.”
+It’s important to point out that the “mutation” responsible for the American Wirehair’s mutation is rather unique.
+While most modifications can be found worldwide, the wirehair mutation is only found in the U.S. and has not yet been replicated elsewhere.
+In our opinion, it adds to the mystique of the wirehair and is often a driving factor for many people’s desire to have one as a pet.

 Physical Characteristics